All right, Obama's approaching 55 minutes on this speech.

 I can't stand it.

-Plus, at this time I'm being berated for playing music out of rotation.
+Plus, at this time, I'm being berated for playing music out of rotation.

-And this guy's gonna go on and just I I didn't blow up.
+And this guy's going on and on.

 I said, look, I know this is not true.

-I know you're lying to everybody here, but you didn't do that.
+I know you're lying to everybody here.

 You don't know this person.

-You have not been at that state.
+You have not been to that state.

 You don't have any your track record.